-Become a better listening ear: Being someone whom people are able to speak freely with can help you show others that you are open-minded and accepting of new ideas.
+Become a better listening ear: Being someone whom people can speak freely with may help you show others that you are open-minded and accepting of new ideas.
 This can increase your counterparts’ willingness to work with you to achieve results for a common goal.

 👉 How you can achieve this: Include breaks in your speech so others can chime in, affirm what others say and ask questions to engage the other party.

-Become a better wordsmith: Business writing should be concise and goal-driven in order to avoid detracting from the key message.
+Become a better wordsmith: Business writing should be concise and goal-driven to avoid detracting from the key message.

 👉 How you can achieve this: Reply to your incoming emails, ensure that there are no errors in your writing, and keep your writing direct and clear.
 Knowing how to write a business communication letter is a good start as well.